A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Canceling the non linearity on the output layer

-Our idea is to modify the initial cost function by taking away the non-linearity of the activation function on the output layer.
-This leads to reduce the amount of computation for finding the optimal values of the weights matrices that renders a minimum value of the cost function.
-In order to do this, we need the following hypotheses:
+Our idea is to modify the initial cost function by taking away the non-linearity of the activation function of the output layer.
+That leads to reduce the amount of computation for finding the optimal values of the weights matrices that renders a minimum value of the cost function.
+In order to do this, we need the following hypothesis (for example, the sigmoid function verifies these hypothesis):

-\begin{itemize} \item the activation function $s$ is a diffeomorphism on its domain of definition and moreover it is a contraction (i.e. the derivative of $s$ is strictly smaller than 1 on the whole interval of definition)
+$\bullet$ the activation function $s$ is an diffeomorphism on its domain of definition and moreover it is a contraction (i.e. the derivative of $s$ is strictly smaller than 1 on the whole interval of definition).

-\item the coordinates of output vectors $\wt{\bf y}_\alpha$ belong to the co-domain of the activation function $s$.
-The output vectors $\wt{\bf y}_\alpha$ can be the same with the output vectors ${\bf y}_\alpha$ if the activation function $s$ allows it, see the discussion in next section. \end{itemize}
+$\bullet$ the coordinates of output vectors $\wt{\bf y}_\alpha$ belong to the co-domain of activation function $s$.
+The output vectors $\wt{\bf y}_\alpha$ can be the same with the output vectors ${\bf y}_\alpha$ if the activation function $s$ allows it, see the discussion in next section.

 More precisely, we propose the following modified cost function: